badrul-amin/Retail-churn-predictor/README.md

 | Random Forest | ~0.70 | ~65% | Improves on single tree, still below XGBoost |
 | **XGBoost** ✅ | **0.74** | **69%** | Best — captures non-linear recency threshold effects |

 **XGBoost was selected for deployment**, but the gap to Logistic Regression is modest.
-In a business context where stakeholder trust and explainability matter more than a 3-point AUC gain, Logistic Regression remains a credible alternative — its coefficients directly show that higher recency increases churn risk and higher frequency decreases it.
+In a business context where stakeholder trust and explainability matter more than a 3-point AUC gain, Logistic Regression remains a credible alternative.
+Its coefficients directly show that higher recency increases churn risk and higher frequency decreases it.

 ### 6. Feature Enrichment Experiment
 Added 5 additional features (`avg_order_value`, `total_items`, `unique_products`, `avg_quantity`, `revenue_per_visit`).
 AUC improved marginally to 0.742.
 Decision: retained the simpler 3-feature RFM model for interpretability and cleaner deployment.